giacomolanciano/PlanningBasedAlignment/README.md

 It is now possible to start ProM to use the tool.
 Depending on the operative system, choose the right executable between `ProM.bat` and `ProM.sh`.
 The first start-up could take a while to complete, since some core components have to be loaded.

+### Launching from Eclipse
+In case you need a version of the plug-in that is not yet available from ProM Nightly Builds, or you need to test your own changes, you can open this repo from Eclipse and use the provided [launch configuration]("ProM with UITopia (PlanningBasedAlignment).launch") to get a development instance of ProM up and running.

 ### Using the tool
 Once ProM GUI is loaded, it is possible to align event logs and process models.